-We’ve found 30 recipes from bloggers around the Web that pump up popcorn’s nutritional profile.
-Made with a dash of butter, topped with cinnamon sugar, or mixed into a sweet and salty combo, there’s a tasty option for every craving.
-Better still, we’re pairing each variation with our recommendation for a film to watch along with it.
+We’ve found 27 recipes that pump up popcorn’s nutritional profile.
+Made with a dash of butter, topped with cinnamon, or mixed into a sweet and salty combo, there’s a tasty option for every craving.
+Bonus: We’re pairing each variation with our recommendation for a film to watch along while you munch.

 Out of apples?
-Inept with an oven?
-No worries; you can still have all the flavors of the traditional baked treat—just pack it into a batch of popcorn instead of piled into a crust.
-With triglyceride-lowering cinnamon, apple pie spice, and vanilla, the recipe maintains all the flavors of the original while a touch of stevia keeps it sugar-free.
+Inept at using an oven?
+No worries; you can still have all the flavors of the traditional baked treat—just pack it into a batch of popcorn instead of piling it into a crust.
+With cinnamon, apple pie spice, and vanilla, the recipe maintains all the flavors of the original, while a touch of stevia keeps it sugar free.
 Better yet, once your popcorn is popped, the whole thing takes less than 30 seconds to put together, making it easy as… well, pie!

-Coconut flakes—armed with cholesterol-lowering soluble fiber—get toasty in an oven before joining a generous heap of vegan chocolate chips and stevia-sweetened, freshly popped corn.
+Coconut flakes get toasty in the oven before joining a generous heap of vegan chocolate chips and stevia-sweetened, freshly popped corn.
 If a macaroon and a chocolate chip cookie had a health-conscious baby, we bet it would taste something like the flavors here.

 Movie: Stranger Than Fiction

 With just three whole-food ingredients, caramel popcorn just doesn’t get any easier (or healthier) than this.
-Instead of a mound of sugar dissolved into saccharine syrup, this blogger cuts the sweetness by using maple syrup instead of tons of sugar.
+Instead of a mound of sugar dissolved into saccharine syrup, this blogger cuts the sweetness by using maple syrup instead.